bfmkr/portfolio/Python Demo.md

 </figcaption>

 The scatter plot in *Fig. 10 (left)* shows there is a cluster of 5 highest cited papers above 200 citations, all of which are highlighted articles, which had between 2 and 7 authors.
 We can also see that no papers have >100 citations when the number of authors exceeds 7.
-Moreover, the extended tail to the right suggests that as the number of authors increases further than 7, the impact of a paper appears to decrease.
+Moreover, the extended tail to the right suggests that as the number of authors increases further than 7, the impact of research papers appears to decrease in aggregate.

 ### Conclusions